tharsheblows/mjj-why/README.md

 For when clients want weird little designs in their site.

 The blocks are in src/blocks.
 (There's currently only one, it might stay this way forever.)
 Each has the following files:
-- block.js: registers the block
+- index.js: registers the block
-- block.php: registers the block in php and handles server side rendering
+- index.php: registers the block in php and handles server side rendering
-- component.jsx: the component used in edit when registering the block in block.js and also used as a template for the server side render (after a bit of regex)
+- [component].jsx: usually the component used in edit when registering the block in index.js and also, when possible, used as a template for the server side render (after a bit of regex)
 - editor.scss: editor specific scss that gets magically transformed by the wonderful Create Guten Block script
 - style.scss: styles loaded on front and back end, same magic as above